Useful Links for Public Domain Music Research

 Public Domain Sheet Music

-The Lester S. Levy Sheet Music Collection: at Johns Hopkins University's Eisenhower Library is a collection of about 20,000 items of popular music from 1700s to 1922.
+The Lester S. Levy Sheet Music Collection, Johns Hopkins University's Eisenhower Library is a collection of about 20,000 items of popular music from the 1700s and later.
 All currently available downloads are PD.

 Music for the Nation: American Sheet Music, 1870-1885, American Memories, The Library of Congress.